-3.4.2 Agile Methodology
+3.4.2 Agile Methodology (Scrum)

-Agile software development describes a set of values and principles for software development under which requirements and solutions evolve through the collaborative effort of self-organizing cross-functional teams.
+Mostly used for software development, Agile describes a set of values and principles for software development under which requirements and solutions evolve through the collaborative effort of self-organizing cross-functional teams.
 It advocates adaptive planning, evolutionary development, early delivery, and continuous improvement, and it encourages rapid and flexible response to change.
 The term agile (sometimes written Agile) was popularized by the Agile Manifesto, which defines those values and principles.
 Agile software development frameworks continue to evolve, two of the most widely used being Scrum and Kanban.
+In the advice of our supervisor, We have used Scrum for our project.